neniuideo/tvspielfilm2xmltv-deb/README.md

-Put the binary and/or Source packages into your repository or install the binary package with
+Put the binary and/or source packages into your repository or install the binary package with
 ```bash
 apt-get install python3 python3-requests python3-tz
 dpkg -i vdr-plugin-xmltv2vdr-grabber-tvspielfilm2xmltv_<version>_all.deb